UK Mortgages for Expats in Spain

 Residential Mortgages

-For expats wishing to have a property they can live in themselves whilst vising from Spain, or planning to return to the UK to live in the future, then expat residential mortgages are the solution, so long as you will not be letting the property out to any other persons.
+For expats wishing to have a property they can live in themselves whilst visiting from Spain, or planning to return to the UK to live in the future, expat residential mortgages are the solution, so long as you will not be letting the property out to any other persons.

-• Intended Use: Lenders will need clarity on whether or not the owners intended to stay in the property in the short term or whether they are buying to live in the property for the mid-long term.
+• Intended Use: Lenders will need clarity on whether the owners intend to stay in the property in the short term or whether they are buying to live in the property for the mid-long term.

 • Affordability Checks: Comprehensive checks on income and outgoings are required to ensure that the mortgage is affordable to the expat.
-The will need to evidence that they have sufficient income to afford all of the outgoings of the property in addition to affording all their lifestyle costs in Spain.
+They will need to evidence that they have sufficient income to afford all outgoings of the property in addition to affording all their lifestyle costs in Spain.

 Remortgaging